veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions.md

 * Java is a class-based object-oriented programming (OOP) language that is built around the concept of objects.
 OOP concepts (OOP) intend to improve code readability and reusability by defining how to structure a Java program efficiently.
 The main principles of object-oriented programming are:

+* Java comes with specific code structures for each OOP principle.
+For example, the extends keyword for inheritance or getter and setter methods for encapsulation.

 **1. Abstraction**

 **2. Encapsulation**